soar-telescope/goodman_pipeline/OVERVIEW.md

 This is a set of tools for data reduction of the Goodman High Throughput Spectrograph's data.
 This instrument is currently in operation at Soar Telescope in northern Chile.

+The software is developed in Python 2.7.
+We use conventions and tools to improve efficiency of development, such as. _Python Enhancement Proposal_ (PEP8, PEP256), GitHub, sphinx, etc. The goal is to have a well-written well-documented code so that anyone could jump in to contribute as developer.
+We also kept in mind scalability.

 Although we try to make the pipeline as _flexible_ as possible but at the same time it has a high level of automatization is important that you follow our _Observing Guidelines_ while obtaining the data.
 Those guidelines were thought from an experienced point of view, in other words it considers what